Justice00000/Formative2_Data_Preprocessing/README.md

 - `final_customer_data_12.csv`: The final merged and feature-engineered dataset after completing all steps in Part 2.
 - `final_dataset_ready_12.csv`: The cleaned, transformed, and ready-to-use dataset for machine learning.

-## Video Walkthrough

-A 5-minute video walkthrough detailing the steps taken, challenges faced, and contributions made by each team member is available.

 ## Conclusion